Use this in Flower Bouquet Name Generator | Florist Toolbox

 | Copper | Burnt orange, terracotta |

-Colour names help customers visualise the arrangement without seeing it.
-They also translate across seasons — you can update the flowers in "Blush" throughout the year while keeping the colour story consistent.
+Colour names help customers picture the arrangement before they see it.
+They also carry across seasons.
+You can swap the flowers inside "Blush" all year while keeping the colour story the same.

 Mood and Feeling Names